 “All right, in you go!”
 Blynn said.
 “Come on, now!”
 She was having trouble getting the fire mote back into the lantern, as it seemed to prefer the hearth with its ample fuel.

 Hyren watched in amusement, while out of the corner of his eye he made sure to observe where Terra was aiming her strikes during their after-breakfast sparring, so he could respond with the appropriate blocks.
 She stopped suddenly and he turned to her.

 The girl was doubled over, clutching her stomach, and Hyren’s antennae jerked back in alarm.
 “What’s wrong?” he asked her.

 “My stomach hurts,” she said.
 “I didn’t get a lot of sleep last night.”

 “Nightmares?”
 Hyren asked.
 He worried that she’d overheard his and Blynn’s conversation.

 “No,” Terra said.
 She grimaced.
 “I—I get sick if I get too stressed out.”

 Hyren glanced over at Blynn, who gave him a knowing look.
-This was what the Zafara was talking about last night.
 The commander stowed his sword and put a hand on the human’s shoulder.
 “You’ll be okay,” he said.
 “Keep drinking plenty of water, all right?”